 What Makes a “Bad” Photography Lens?

 If you’re a and you’d like to know more about lenses, then you’ll love the tips in our free course, What Every Photographer Should Know About Lenses.
-In this lens selection tutorial, you’ll learn about blurring, loss of contrast, chromatic aberration, vignetting and distortion by taking a look at some ‘bad’ lenses.
+In this lens tutorial, you’ll learn about blurring, loss of contrast, chromatic aberration, vignetting and distortion by taking a look at some ‘bad’ lenses.

 If you look around at photo lenses, you will see a vast difference in the prices.
 Generally, more expensive lenses are better, but why?
 The easiest way to explain this is to see what a ‘bad’ lens looks like.
 After all, a good lens is one that doesn’t exhibit the characteristics of a bad lens.
 Lenses are only good compared to other lenses.